centminmod/validate-emails/readme.md

   - [EmailListVerify API Check Times: Regular vs Cached](#emaillistverify-api-check-times-regular-vs-cached)

 ## Overview
-The `validate_emails.py` is a Python-based tool for email verification and email validation that allows you to classify your email addresses using SMTP (Simple Mail Transfer Protocol) checks.
+The `validate_emails.py` is a Python-based tool for email verification and email validation that allows you to classify your email addresses' status using syntax, DNS, and SMTP (Simple Mail Transfer Protocol) and other checks and 3rd party APIs.
+Using the scripts returned status classifications, you can then clean or scrub your email lists.
 This can be done self-hosted locally on a server or via the supported [commercial email verification service APIs](#api-support).
 The script provides a convenient way to verify the existence and deliverability of email addresses, helping you maintain a clean and accurate email list.

-The script offers specific support for Xenforo forum member email list verification through dedicated Xenforo argument flags.
+The script offers specific support for [Xenforo](#xenforo) forum member email list verification through dedicated Xenforo argument flags.
 These flags enable you to mark invalid Xenforo forum member emails and move them to a `bounce_email` status, effectively disabling Xenforo email sending to those members without actually deleting the Xenforo member account.
 You can then setup a Xenforo forum wide notice targetting `bounce_email` status users - prompting them to update their email addresses.

+To reduce potential 3rd party email verification API per email check costs, this script also supports [Cloudflare HTTP Forward Proxy Cache With KV Storage](#cloudflare-http-forward-proxy-cache-with-kv-storage) to temporarily cache the API returned email verification status codes at the Cloudflare CDN and Cloudflare Worker KV storage level.

 The `validate_emails.py` email validation script was written by George Liu (eva2000) for his paid consulting clients usage.
 The below is public documentation for the script.